GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/2.1/en.md

 - If initializing the service container from the cache fails, fallback to initializing PHP object from memory (#2638)
 - Give unique operationName to all predefined persisted queries (#2644)
 - Improved error message when fetching blocks from a post, and the block content has errors
+- Completed documentation for the Automation extension (#2651)

 ## Fixed